Home Contact Bio and Online Writings Books, CD, and DVD Black Magnolias Photo Gallery Links

 Chrysler chrome reflection too bright to face.

-Someone said to be Mississippi is to be dumb and stupid.
+Someone spat that to be Mississippi is to be dumb and stupid.

-If that’s being Mississippi, then [i] wanna be dumb and stupid:
+If that’s being Mississippi, then [i] wanna wear the crown of dumb and stupid:

 dumb and stupid like Medgar Evers and Richard Wright